renatoathaydes/wasmin/README.md

 ## The language

-Wasmin is designed to be very simple, built from just a few very generic syntactic forms, and fast to parse and compile, just like WASM itself, on which it is based!
+Wasmin is designed to be very simple, built from just a few very generic syntactic forms, and fast to parse and compile, like WASM itself!
 It should run as fast as hand-written WASM programs on any platform supported by WASM.

 It is able to leverage almost everything available in WASM, except unbounded mutability, because that